-28:11 And after three months we departed in a ship of Alexandria, which had wintered in the isle, whose sign was Castor and Pollux.a
+28:11 And after three months we departed in a ship of Alexandria, which had wintered in the isle, whose sign was Castor and Pollux.^a

-11a Shipping companies usually have a logo to identify them and to make them stand out.
+11a Shipping companies usually have some sort of a corporate logo to identify them and to make them stand out.
 This is the meaning here.
 Castor and Pollux were also the patron saints for sailors, although of these twins, only Pollux was a god.
 Castor was mortal.